-Having written guides describing how to use the Low Voltage Labs traffic lights with the Raspberry Pi for Python (read Python article), Node.js (read Node.js article), Node RED (read Node RED article), C (read C article), Bash scripting (read Bash article), Swift (read Swift article) and Go (read Go article), it’s definitely time to check out how to access the GPIO pins from the Java programming language.
+Having written guides describing how to use the Low Voltage Labs traffic lights with the Raspberry Pi for Python (read Python article), Node.js (read Node.js article), Node RED (read Node RED article), C (read C article), Bash scripting (read Bash article), Swift (read Swift article), Go (read Go article) and even Arduino, it’s definitely time to check out how to access the GPIO pins from the Java programming language.

 To make this a standalone guide, there will be some re-use of content from the prior articles in this one.

 - A Raspberry Pi (I’ll use the Pi 3 Model B here, but any model with GPIO pins will work — if you want to use the Pi Zero you’ll need to solder some headers onto it).
 I’m going to assume you have a Pi 2 or 3 with 40 pins

 - A power supply for your Pi (Raspberry Pi 4 requires a different USB C power supply)

 - Some sort of case is probably a good idea to protect the Pi (but you’ll need to leave the lid off to expose the GPIO pins to connect your lights to)

 - A Micro SD card to install your operating system on (or get one with the OS pre-installed).
 If you want to install the operating system yourself, you’ll need a Mac, PC, Linux machine with an SD card reader

 - A set of traffic lights from Low Voltage Labs (the two pack is good value)